Analysis | Congress rushes to send aid to Ukraine, with much more likely to come

 Known as “supplementals,” these aid requests sometimes were accompanied by emergency funds to deal with domestic natural disasters such as hurricanes, tornadoes and fires.

-This semi-regular request for funds irritated Pelosi (D-Calif.) during her first stint as speaker, and eventually she started splitting those supplemental bills into two pieces — so Democrats could provide the overwhelming support for the domestic provisions and Republicans the overwhelming majority for the war funding.
+This semiregular request for funds irritated Pelosi (D-Calif.) during her first stint as speaker, and eventually she started splitting those supplemental bills into two pieces — so Democrats could provide the overwhelming support for the domestic provisions and Republicans the overwhelming majority for the war funding.

 America’s 20-year war in Afghanistan ends as last U.S. military cargo plane lumbers into the sky over Kabul